William North: Relationship with Baron Steuben

 North and a fellow aide-de-camp, Captain Benjamin Walker, were formally adopted by Steuben and made his heirs.
-Some historians believe that these 'extraordinary intense emotional relationships' were romantic, and given Steuben's reported earlier behaviour, it has been suggested it would have been out-of-character for him if they were not.
+Some historians believe that these 'extraordinary intense emotional relationships' were romantic, and given Steuben's reported earlier behavior, it has been suggested it would have been out-of-character for him if they were not.
 However, based on the limited historical record, it is impossible to prove.
 Following Baron Steuben's death, North divided the property bequeathed to him among his military companions.

 North named two of his six children after the Baron, Frederic William Steuben North and William Augustus Steuben North.

 Political office

 He was a member of the New York State Assembly from Albany County in 1792, 1794 and 1795, from Albany and Schenectady Counties in 1796, and from Schenectady County in 1810.
 He was Speaker in 1795, 1796 and 1810.
 North was appointed as a Federalist to the United States Senate to fill the vacancy caused by the resignation of John Sloss Hobart and served from May 5, 1798, to August 17, 1798, when James Watson was elected and qualified to succeed.

 As a strong Federalist, North supported the Aliens and Sedition Acts and other efforts against the Democratic-Republican opposition.
 Additionally, he supported the establishment of a Provisional army, following the outbreak of the Quasi-war with France.

 He was a member of the first Erie Canal Commission, from 1810 to 1816.

 North was a commissioner and director of the Great Western Turnpike Company which was established by the New York state legislature March 15, 1799.
 It was commissioned to build a road from Albany to Cherry Valley.